phibonacho/coeus/README.md

   ./dist/coeus.js <command> <host> [port] [options]
 ```

-### Coeus unique and unforgettable command: fast-scan
+## Coeus unique and unforgettable command: scan-fast
-Fast-scan is not really that fast, mainly because it is written in javascript (ba-dum-tss).
+Scan-fast is not really that fast, mainly because it is written in javascript (ba-dum-tss).

 However, it supports 3 different attack configuration:
   - 1 attack by full options